Technology Requirements & Support

 - First, try switching web browsers.
 Safari, Chrome, Firefox and Internet Explorer all work, but be sure you’re using the latest versions.
 We recommend Chrome or Firefox.

-- If that doesn’t work, you may need to update your Java.
+- On Windows, you may need to update your Java.
 Go HERE and click on the “system requirements” link and follow the on-screen instructions to see if Java is up-to-date.

 - If you still can’t log in, try clearing your Java cache, then restart your browser and try again.
 To clear your Java cache, click HERE then type “clear java cache” in the support search box.